ckeditor/ckeditor4/README.md

 Note that the `master` branch is under heavy development.
 Its code did not pass the release testing phase, though, so it may be unstable.

-Additionally, all releases have their respective tags in the following form: `4.4.0`, `4.4.1`, or with `-lts` at the end `4.23.0-lts` (LTS editions), etc.
+Additionally, all releases have their respective tags in the following form: `4.4.0`, `4.4.1`, etc. LTS editions have `-lts` at the end: `4.23.0-lts`, etc.

 ### Samples

 The `samples/` folder contains some examples that you can use to test your installation.
-Visit [CKEditor 4 Examples](https://ckeditor.com/docs/ckeditor4/latest/examples/index.html) for plenty of samples showcasing numerous editor features, with source code readily available to view, copy and use in your own solution.
+Visit [CKEditor 4 Examples](https://ckeditor.com/docs/ckeditor4/latest/examples/index.html) for plenty of samples showcasing numerous editor features, with source code readily available to view, copy, and use in your own solution.

 ### Code structure